Pathogenesis, clinical features, and diagnosis of thrombosis in the newborn

 - Baylor College of Medicine

 Thrombotic disease is uncommon in newborns.
 However, this disorder can cause serious morbidity.
 The pathogenesis, clinical features, and diagnosis of neonatal thrombosis, excluding the central nervous system (CNS), are reviewed here.
 CNS thromboembolic disease and the management of neonatal thrombosis are discussed separately.
-(See "Stroke in the newborn" and "Management of thrombosis in the newborn".)
+(See "Stroke in the newborn: Classification, manifestations, and diagnosis" and "Management of thrombosis in the newborn".)

 COAGULATION IN NEWBORNS

 Plasma concentrations of the components of the coagulation cascade (figure 1) and fibrinolytic pathway (figure 2) in newborns differ markedly from older children and adults.
 Concentrations of these factors change from birth through infancy (table 1) [1-4].
 (See "Overview of hemostasis".)

 In newborns, the following procoagulant, anticoagulant, and fibrinolytic factors differ considerably compared with adult levels:

 ●Vitamin K-dependent coagulation factors (II, VII, IX, X) and contact factors (XI, XII, prekallikrein, high molecular weight kininogen) are 50 to 70 percent of adult levels .
 These factors increase rapidly after birth, reaching adult levels of most components by six months of age .